What is the look-to-book ratio?

 A book publisher could directly sell trips associated with their latest best-seller, or a wine merchant could sell vineyard tours.

 Across the world, hoteliers dislike how much inventory and commission (25-30%) they give to the likes of Booking.com and Expedia.

 Instead, thanks to plugging into a new generation API, almost any business that wanted to would have access to hotel data and be able to sell room nights on behalf of hotels for a charge much closer to a typical credit card fee of 3%.

-It is hard to predict how such a development would affect look-to-book ratios.
+It is hard to predict how such a development would affect look-to-book ratios but we hope this article helped you understand how to use it to increase the profit margin in tourism industry.
 In the end, any business that succeeds in giving customers what they want will see its look-to-book ratios go down and revenue per search increase.